-The important thing is, to make sure you get the exact pump for your model, you’re going to need the exact model number of your appliance.
-To do that, on this model it’s inside the door on a silver rating plate, as you can see there: WM1225FD.
+The important thing is, to make sure you get the exact pump for your model, to do that, on this model it’s inside the door on a silver rating plate, as you can see there: WM1225FD.

 Also, safety first – always remember to unplug the appliance before carrying out any work.

 To remove the front panel with the door, we first need to open the door up and release the retaining band around the door seal.
 For that I’m just going to use a very blunt knife, just to ease the band off, and then release the door seal off the outer lip.
 Just rest that in the drum.
 Then unscrew these two Phillips head screws for the door lock.
-And then I need to remove two Phillips screws at the top, and then three Phillips head screws at the bottom.
-And then, the panel will simply come away.
+I then need to remove two Phillips screws at the top, and then three Phillips head screws at the bottom, then the panel will simply come away.

 Once you’ve removed the front panel of the washing machine, removing the pump is actually quite simple.
 You have these three Phillips head screws here, three pipes connected with Jubilee clips on the top, and one electrical connector at the bottom.
 Top tip: I’m just going to take a quick picture on my camera phone of the pipes so I know exactly which position to put them back in.